alexia-nt/Human-Centered-Machine-Learning/README.md

 # Human-Centered-Machine-Learning
-This a project for the HCML course at UU.
+This is a project for the HCML course at UU titled: **Counterfactual Fairness Analysis for Credit Default**.

 ### Abstract
 This project investigates fairness in credit default prediction using an interpretable logistic regression model and counterfactual explanations.